Rivermate | Kiribati landscape

 Maternity Leave

-• Bereavement Leave: Bereavement leave may be granted to employees in the event of the death of a close family member.
-The duration of bereavement leave and whether it is paid or unpaid can vary.
+• Bereavement Leave: Leave may be granted in the event of the death of a close family member.
+The duration is typically short, often a few days, to allow the employee to attend to necessary arrangements and mourning.

 Martijn